-The top ranked private high school belonging to General Conference of the Seventh Day Adventist Church (GCSDAC) in Maryland is Takoma Academy.
+The top-ranked private high schools belonging to General Conference of the Seventh Day Adventist Church (GCSDAC) in Maryland include Takoma Academy and Atholton Adventist Academy.

-The average acceptance rate is 95%, which is higher than the Maryland private high school average acceptance rate of 77%.
+The average acceptance rate is 60%, which is lower than the Maryland private high school average acceptance rate of 77%.

 100% of private high schools belonging to General Conference of the Seventh Day Adventist Church (GCSDAC) in Maryland are religiously affiliated (most commonly Seventh Day Adventist).

-Top Ranked Private High Schools Belonging to General Conference of the Seventh Day Adventist Church (GCSDAC) in Maryland (2025)
+Top-Ranked Private High Schools Belonging to General Conference of the Seventh Day Adventist Church (GCSDAC) in Maryland (2026)

 School